Essential minimal volume of Einstein 4-manifolds: Definitions and first properties

 the tubular $R$-neighborhood of an orbit $\mathcal{O}^{\mathfrak{n}_\alpha}_{x_0}$ with normal injectivity radius at least $R$, where the radius $R\in (0,\kappa)$ depends only on $n,\mathbf{A}$.
-The metric $g$ on that tubular neighborhood is uniformly close to the natural metric coming from the normal exponential map \cite{CFG92}.
-Let $\exp^{(n)}$ be the normal exponential map defined on the normal $R$-disk bundle
+The second fundamental form of the orbit $\mathcal{O}^{\mathfrak{n}_\alpha}_{x_0}$ is uniformly bounded, see \cite[(8.7), Section 8]{CFG92}.
+The metric $g$ on that tubular neighborhood is uniformly close to the natural metric coming from the normal exponential map \cite[Section 8, Appendix 1]{CFG92}.